grafnu/daq-1/docs/registrar.md

 * Devices not found in the target registry are automatically created.
 * Existing device registy entries are unblocked and updated with the appropriate keys.

+## Testing

+The `test_udmi` test module uses the Registrar and Validator to check that a device is properly communicating through Cloud IoT.
+* Run the Registrar as per this doc to properly configure the cloud project.
+* Configure test subsystem with proper cloud endpoint.
+* Configure the DUT with the proper cloud device credentials.
+* Copy the key from **** to ****

 ## Device Settings

 When registering or updating a device, the Registrar manipulates a few key pieces of device